-- New for 2004: new e-filing requirement pending for some practitioners!
-See Page 6. - New for 2004: Electronic Return Originators (EROs) are no longer required to mail income tax returns for other jurisdictions when a credit for income taxes paid to another jurisdiction is claimed on a taxpayer's Connecticut income tax return.
-EROs must maintain the supporting documentation for three years. - Connecticut now accepts returns with Form CT-6251, Connecticut Alternative Minimum Tax Individuals, attached. - For taxable years beginning on or after January 1, 2003, any taxpayer who has requested an extension of time to file for federal income tax purposes and has paid all Connecticut income tax due on or before April 15, 2005, is not required to file Form CT-1040EXT, Application for Extension of Time to File Connecticut Income Tax Return for Individuals. - State Only Returns.
-Once a federal return is accepted, DRS allows State Only returns to be transmitted through the e-file Program.
-(Check with your software provider for details.) - DRS accepts an approved IRS 5-digit self-selected PIN or an approved IRS Practitioner PIN as the electronic signature on the Connecticut tax return.
-The electronic signature eliminates the need for Form CT-8453.
-(See Page 9 for details.) - EROs are no longer required to mail Form CT-8453 to DRS.
-EROs must maintain the completed Form CT-8453 with all attachments for three years. - Direct Payment option.
-Taxpayers may pay the amount they owe electronically at the time of filing.
-(See Page 16 for details.)
+- New for 2005: New e-filing requirement for practitioners!
+See Page 6. - Any income tax payments paid by a pass-through entity (PE) on behalf on a nonresident member and reported to the nonresident member on Part III, Line 1, of Schedule CT K-1, Member's Share of Certain Connecticut Items, must be entered on Form CT-1040 NR/PY, Connecticut Nonresident or Part-Year Resident Income Tax Return, Lines 20a through 20g. - Electronic Return Originators (EROs) are no longer required to mail income tax returns for other jurisdictions when a credit for income taxes paid to another jurisdiction is claimed on a taxpayer's Connecticut income tax return.
+EROs must maintain the supporting documentation for three years. - Connecticut now accepts returns with Form CT-6251, Connecticut Alternative Minimum Tax Individuals, attached. - Any taxpayer who has requested an extension of time to file for federal income tax purposes and has paid all Connecticut income tax due on or before April 15, 2006, is not required to file Form CT-1040EXT, Application for Extension of Time to File Connecticut Income Tax Return for Individuals. - DRS accepts an approved IRS five-digit self-selected PIN or an approved IRS Practitioner PIN as the electronic signature on the Connecticut tax return.
+The electronic signature eliminates the need for Form CT-8453, Income Tax Declaration for Electronic Filing by Individuals.
+E-filing is now truly a paperless process!
+(See Page 9 for details.) - State Only Returns: Once a federal return is accepted, DRS allows State Only returns to be transmitted through the e-file Program.
+(Check with your software provider for details.) - Direct Payment and Direct Deposit options: Taxpayers may pay the amount they owe electronically at the time of filing or, if they have a refund, may elect to have the refund deposited directly into their bank account.
+(See Page 14 for details.)